loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Scheme.typ

 is based on a set of rules, split into positive and negative fragments.

 These rules can by design be translated to x86-64 assembly in a straightforward manner.
-They are first translated into "pseudo" instructions which can then be translated into x86-64.
+They are first translated into \"pseudo\" instructions which can then be translated into x86-64.

 The compilation scheme consists of three functions: